xhubio/nanook-website/docs/modules/writer.md

 ## write

 This is the method doing the work.
 It will be called for each test case.
-It will get the test case data object which contains all then generated data for one test case.
+It will get the test case data object which contains all the data generated for one test case.

 It is up to the writer to extract the needed.